All About Quakerism

 Friends’ Beliefs and Testimonies

-At Amesbury Friends Meeting we honor each person’s beliefs, with no specific requirements.
+At Amesbury Friends Meeting we honor each person’s beliefs or non-beliefs with no specific requirements.
 Traditionally, Friends believe that each person can experience direct contact with the Divine without a human intermediary, doctrine, or creed – that there is that of God in everyone, and that we can be instruments of God’s will if we allow ourselves to seek and follow the leadings of Spirit in our daily lives.

 Each of us discerns how to share our individual gifts for ministering to others.
 As Rufus M. Jones stated, “Our mission of service is (the means) by which we express ourselves to the world” (1937), Engaging ourselves in the exercise of God’s spirit is the “work” of worship and it is the way lives are transformed.